VEX Robotics

-In each of the four leagues, students are given a new challenge annually and must design, build, program, and drive a robot to complete the challenge as best they can.
-The robotics teams that consistently display exceptional mastery in all of these areas will eventually progress to the VEX Robotics World Championship.
+In each of the four competitions, the VEX Robotics Game Design Committee creates a new challenge annually.
+Students must then design, build, program, and drive a robot to complete the challenge as best they can within the constraints.
+After competing in local and regional tournaments, qualifying teams are invited to attend the VEX Robotics World Championship.

 The description and rules for the season's competition are released during the world championship of the previous season.
 From 2021 to 2025, the VEX Robotics World Championship was held in Dallas, Texas each year in mid-April or mid-May, depending on which league the teams are competing in.
-St. Louis, Missouri will host the event in 2026 and 2027.
+St. Louis, Missouri hosted the event in 2026 and is scheduled to hold the RECF STEM World Championship in 2027.
+VEX Robotics and the GRSF have announced that the 2027 VEX Robotics World Championship will be held in Las Vegas, NV, on April 23 through April 30, 2027.

 VEX V5

+A robot built using the VEX V5 system is driven during the 2024-25 V5RC competition season, High Stakes.

 VEX V5 is a STEM learning system designed by VEX Robotics and the REC Foundation to help middle and high school students develop problem-solving and computational thinking skills.
 It was introduced at the VEX Robotics World Championship in April 2019 as a replacement for a previous system called VEX EDR (VEX Cortex).
 The program utilizes the VEX V5 Construction and Control System as a standardized hardware, firmware, and software compatibility platform.
 Robotics teams and clubs can use the VEX V5 system to build robots to compete in the annual VEX V5 Robotics Competition.

 Construction and Control System

 The VEX V5 Construction and Control System is a metal-based robotics platform with machinable, bolt-together pieces that can be used to construct custom robotic mechanisms.
 The robot is controlled by a programmable processor known as the VEX V5 Brain.
 The Brain is equipped with a color LCD touchscreen, 21 hardware ports, an SD card port, a battery port, 8 legacy sensor ports, and a micro-USB programming port.
 Usage with a VEX V5 Radio enables wireless driving and wireless programming of the brain via the VEX V5 Controller.
 The controller allows wireless user input to the robot brain, and two controllers can be daisy-chained if necessary.
-Each controller has two hardware ports, a micro-USB port, two 2-axis joysticks, a monochrome LCD display, and twelve buttons.
+Each controller has two hardware ports, a micro-USB port, two 2-axis joysticks, a monochrome LCD, and twelve buttons.
 The controller's LCD can be written wirelessly from the robot, providing users with configurable feedback from the robot brain.
 The VEX V5 Motors connect to the brain via the hardware ports and are equipped with an internal optical shaft encoder to provide feedback on the rotational status of the motor.
 The motor's speed is programmable but may also be altered by exchanging the internal gear cartridge with one of three cartridges of different gear ratios.
 The three cartridges are 100 rpm, 200 rpm, and 600 rpm.